kevinjaypatel/XAMPP-Program/README.md

 # XAMPP-Program
-This program utilizes the Cross-platform, Apache, mySQL, PHP and Perl (XAMPP) application to build a basic HTML form which stores user input into a mySQL database
+This program utilizes the Cross-platform, Apache, mySQL, PHP and Perl (XAMPP) application to build a basic HTML form which stores user input into a MySQL database.
+The purpose of this application is to design a fake HTML form which users will be tricked into entering via phishing attack.

 Further tutorials and learning about this application can be found here https://youtu.be/qVU3V0A05k8